01-edu/public/subjects/swapfirst/README.md

-## swap-first
+## swapfirst

 ### Instructions

-- Write a function that takes a slice in parameter and swaps the two first element then return the new value
+Write a function that takes a slice of integers as an argument and returns another slice of integers with the two first elements swapped.

 - If the slice contains less than two elements return the same slice.

 ### Expected function